 Lounge access has long been a mark of ultra premium travel rewards credit cards that come with the ultra high annual fees to match.
-With the new perk from the American Express® Green Card and LoungeBuddy, you won’t have to pay a premium annual fee to have lounge access.
+With the new perk from the CardName and LoungeBuddy, you won’t have to pay a premium annual fee to have lounge access.
 When you use Green from Amex to purchase lounge access through the LoungeBuddy website or LoungeBuddy app you can receive up to $100 in statement credits per calendar year.
 Whether your goal is to relax, be productive, or just get away from it all, lounge access can help you do it.

 Continuing the pattern of making your travel easier and more comfortable, for an expedited security experience at the airport, there are a few options available to you.
 One of them, CLEAR, uses biometrics (your eyes and fingertips) to confirm your identity and help make getting through security at select airports and stadiums across the U.S. a breeze.
-With the American Express® Green Card you can get up to $100 per calendar year in statement credits when you use the the Card to pay for your CLEAR membership.
+With the CardName you can get up to $189 per calendar year in statement credits when you use your Amex Green to pay for your CLEAR membership.
 With this benefit, you’ll be through security and hanging out in the LoungeBuddy lounge before you know it.

-The $150 annual fee of the American Express® Green Card isn’t for everyone (See Rates and Fees).
+The AnnualFees annual fee of the CardName isn’t for everyone.
 If you are someone who doesn't frequently travel or eat out often, it may be a lot harder to justify the cost of having this card in your wallet.
 It truly is geared toward cardholders who find themselves out and about more than in.

 With that being said, it's an American Express card and, while the network of merchants accepting Amex cards is ever-growing, it's still a smaller network than you'll find with Visa or Mastercard.
 That's particularly true if you do a lot of traveling abroad.
 While that point alone shouldn't keep you from applying for a card that could earn you a lot of rewards, doesn't charge foreign transaction fees and is otherwise right for you, it is something to consider.
 You may want to be sure that you travel abroad with another card, such as the CardName discussed below, that uses one of the larger networks in case American Express isn't accepted.

 If you are looking for an alternative travel rewards card to the Green from Amex and want a slightly lower annual fee, the CardName is a great place to look.
-Comparing the cards side-by-side, you may notice that the new card member bonus for the Sapphire Preferred card is considerably higher at 60,000 Ultimate Rewards® points after you spend $4,000 on purchases within the first three months of opening.
-This is double the number of points currently being offered by Green from Amex.
-When you take into account that Ultimate Rewards® points redeemed for travel though the Chase travel portal are worth 1.25 cents a piece with Sapphire Preferred, the signup bonus could be worth up to $750 (or even more if you strategically transfer your points to one of the travel loyalty partners).
-Considering that the annual fee for the Sapphire Preferred is $95 compared to the Green from Amex’s AnnualFees annual fee, the Chase card provides a lot of value for a lower annual fee.
+Comparing the cards side-by-side, you may notice that the new card member bonus for the Sapphire Preferred card is 60,000 Ultimate Rewards points after you spend $4,000 on purchases within the first three months of opening.
+When you take into account that Ultimate Rewards points redeemed for travel though the Chase travel portal are worth 1.25 cents apiece with Sapphire Preferred, the signup bonus could be worth up to $750 (or even more if you strategically transfer your points to one of the travel loyalty partners).
+Considering that the annual fee for the Sapphire Preferred is AnnualFees compared to the Green from Amex’s AnnualFees annual fee, the Chase card provides a lot of value for a lower annual fee.

-The Capital One® Venture® Rewards Credit Card is one of the few travel rewards cards on the market today that offers flat-rate earning on every purchase.
-The Venture® card earns two miles per $1 spent on every purchase.
+The CardName is one of the few travel rewards cards on the market today that offers flat-rate earning on every purchase.
+The Venture card earns two miles per $1 spent on every purchase.
 The earnings rate is not solely for travel purchases, you earn two miles regardless of what you are using the card for.
 The Green from Amex’s tiered rewards earning can help to earn more points for travel and dining purchases, but trails the Venture’s two-mile per $1 earning rate in other purchase categories.
-As with Green from Amex, the miles you earn with the Venture® card are transferable to a number of travel loyalty programs and you won't pay foreign transaction fees when you use this card while traveling abroad.
+As with Green from Amex, the miles you earn with the Venture card are transferable to a number of travel loyalty programs and you won't pay foreign transaction fees when you use this card while traveling abroad.

-The changes to the American Express® Green Card have made it a valuable rewards card.
-With a good new card member bonus, higher travel and dining points earning, and travel benefits, the revamped Green from Amex is a welcome addition to the American Express family of rewards cards.
+The changes to the CardName have made it a valuable rewards card.
+With a good new card member bonus, higher travel and dining points earning, and travel benefits, the Green from Amex is a welcome addition to the American Express family of rewards cards.

 If you are someone who does not frequently travel or eat out often, it may be harder to justify the cost of having this card in your wallet; however, for those that are looking for premium travel experiences and rewards earning without the premium annual fee (and who can take full advantage of the perks offered by the card), it could very well be worth the annual fee charged.

-For rates and fees of American Express cards mentioned in this article, please see the following links: American Express® Green Card (See Rates and Fees); The Platinum Card® from American Express (See Rates and Fees)
+For rates and fees of American Express cards mentioned in this article, please see the following links: CardName (See Rates and Fees); CardName (See Rates and Fees)